-Alternative 4 has the lowest ACL (159,300 lbs ww) and, unless management measures are stringent enough, has the greatest probably being exceeded (Table 4.3.1.1).
+Alternative 4 has the lowest constant catch ACL (159,300 lbs ww) and, unless management measures are stringent enough, has the greatest probably being exceeded (Table 4.3.1.1).
 Thus, this alternative could adversely affect the administrative environment more than any of the other alternatives.
-Alternative 1, with the next highest ACL (208,000 lbs ww), would be next, followed by Alternative 3 (219,000 lbs ww).
-It is difficult to assess how Alternative 2 compares to Alternatives 1 and 3 as Alternative 2, with its declining yield stream, has the highest ACL of all the alternatives in 2016 (240,400 lbs ww) and is lower than Alternative 1 and 3 in 2018 (200,800 lbs ww and 219,000 lbs ww, respectively).
-It is likely intermediate in its effects to Alternative 1 and Alternative 3.
-Unless further action is taken prior to 2019, the effects from Alternatives 2-4 would be similar as the ACLs become equal at 159,300 lbs ww onward (Table 4.3.1).
-This ACL is less than Alternative 1 for these years.
+Alternative 1, with the next highest constant catch ACL (208,000 lbs ww), would be next, followed by Preferred Alternative 3 (219,000 lbs ww).
+It is difficult to assess how Alternative 2 compares to Alternative 1 and Preferred Alternatives in 2016 (240,400 lbs ww) and is lower than Alternative 1 and Preferred Alternative 3 in 2018 (200,800 lbs ww and 219,000 lbs ww, respectively).
+It is likely intermediate in its effects to Alternative 1 and Preferred Alternative 3 in 2018 (200,800 lbs ww and 219,000 lbs ww, respectively).
+It is likely intermediate in its effects to Alternative 1 and Preferred Alternative 3 in 2018 (200,800 lbs ww and 219,000 lbs ww, respectively).
+It is likely intermediate in its effects to Alternative 1 and Preferred Alternative 1 for these years.

 Currently, there are no actions associated with using ACTs to manage hogfish.
-Therefore, whether to set an ACT (Option b) or not set an ACT (Option a) should not affect the administrative environment other than codifying a new ACT under Alternatives 2-4 if Option b were selected as preferred.
+Therefore, whether to set an ACT (Option b) or not set an ACT (Preferred Option a) should not affect the administrative environment other than codifying a new ACT under Alternatives 2-4 if Option b were selected as preferred.
 Alternative 1 would maintain the current ACT established in the Generic ACL/AM Amendment (GMFMC 2011a).
 Should accountability measures based on an ACT be developed in the future (e.g., basing season closures on the ACT rather than ACL), there could be administrative effects.
 However, until these actions are defined, it is difficult to assess how these measures would affect this environment.